 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Required ResourcesThis course is developed around a text book:Geltner, Miller, Clayton and Eihholtz, Commercial Real Estate, Analysis and Investments, OnCourse Learning, 3edition, 2014
+Required ResourcesThis course is developed around a text book, and this will provide much of the reading you require.
+The text is widely used internationally for such courses, and is:Geltner, Miller, Clayton and Eihholtz, Commercial Real Estate, Analysis and Investments, OnCourse Learning, 3edition, 2014

 Online LearningAll material is available on MyUni.

 Learning & Teaching ModesThe course is taught via seminar-based classes, reinforced through class participation in problem solving.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week (over 12 weeks) to their studies.
 This means that you are expected to commit approximately 108 hours (9 hours x 12 week) for a three-unit course of private study outside of your seminars.
 Students are expected to attend all seminars.